0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk-core-functionality/credential-wallet/fetch-and-save-claims.md

  An Integrator can fetch claims stored on an Issuer and then save them on the SDK.

- To fetch and save a list of claims from Issuer, the `fetchAndSaveClaims()` function is called.
+ To fetch and save a list of claims from an Issuer, the `fetchAndSaveClaims()` function is called.

  ```
  Future<List<ClaimEntity>> fetchAndSaveClaims(